datalanche/json-bignum/README.md

 json-bignum
 ===========

 Node.js JSON replacement which handles 64-bit integers and arbitrary-precision decimals.
 It is a modified version of [Douglas Crockford's JSON library](https://github.com/douglascrockford/JSON-js).
 Although it can handle 64-bit integers and arbitrary-precision decimals, it is slower than the built-in JSON functions.
-It uses [BigDecimal.js](https://github.com/iriscouch/bigdecimal.js) to handle big integers and decimals which is a literal port of Java's ```BigInteger``` and ```BigDecimal``` classes.

 ## Install